What is a specialist fund?

 1. Allianz Technology IT

 AI is one of the key themes this specialist investment trust is exposed to, alongside cybersecurity, cloud computing as well as specialist semi-conductors which the managers prefer to the generic chipmakers because they believe profit margins will expand faster.
-It is no surprise to find top holdings include Apple, Nvidia, Microsoft, Alphabet and Meta.
-However, the trust offers exposure to the next tierof technology companies, not just the mega caps.
+It is no surprise to find the top holdings include Apple, Nvidia, Microsoft, Alphabet and Meta.
+However, the trust offers exposure to the next tier of technology companies, not just the mega caps.
 The team are also comfortable with zero weights in some of the large legacy tech companies that don’t have the desired level of future growth potential.

 2. BlackRock Gold & General and iShares Physical Gold ETC